jsj2008/Buddah/README.md

 Buddah
 ======

-For Our Super Secret Startup
+For Our Super Secret Startup <- yup!